 I highly recommend UpdraftPlus.
 I use it on all my sites and have found it to be efficient, reliable, and complete.

 7. Install a WordPress Caching Plugin

-I have personally noticed a significant improvement by installing WP-Rocket and have since installed it on all the sites I develop and maintain.
+I have personally noticed a significant improvement by installing WP-Fastest-Cache and have since installed it on all the sites I develop and maintain.

 Some hosting companies have guidelines and policies in place that can help optimize WordPress on their servers, so make sure you contact them for additional help.

-But if you don’t mind shelling out a few bucks, premium plugin WP-Rocket will make your website soar!
+But if you don’t mind shelling out a few bucks, premium plugin WP-Fastest-Cache-Premium will make your website soar!
 Once you’ve installed the free version, you can upgrade to the premium plugin via the settings page.

 8. Reduce the Number of Posts Shown

 If you have lots of posts, you might want to consider reducing the number of posts shown.
 Doing so will give your website load time a performance boost.

 Here’s how: Log into the WordPress dashboard and go to Settings > Reading > “Blog pages show at most.”
 Then change displayed posts to 5 or fewer.

 Widgets are cool and can add great functionality to your website, but choose them wisely.
 As I worked through optimizing my site, I found that I had two widgets that were impacting my site more than everything else combined.